Babcock International: History

-1891 to 1979
+1891–1979

-Babcocks International traces its history back to the 19th century and the American heavy industrial manufacturers Babcock & Wilcox Company which had been founded in 1867 by partners Stephen Wilcox and George Babcock to manufacture and market Wilcox's patented water-tube boiler.
-During the 1870s and 1880s, the company, having decided to expand internationally, developed an initial footprint in the British market, centering on cities such as Glasgow, Scotland.
-On 9 April 1891, Babcock & Wilcox chose to establish a separately financed (capitalised at £250,000 initially) British company, called Babcock & Wilcox Ltd. The initial board members of the British company included the renowned Scottish structural engineer Sir William Arrol and Andrew Stewart, of the Lanarkshire based steel tube makers A & J Stewart & Menzies, subsequently Stewarts & Lloyds.
+Babcock International traces its history back to the 19th century and the American heavy industrial manufacturers Babcock & Wilcox Company, which had been founded in 1867 by partners Stephen Wilcox and George Babcock to manufacture and market Wilcox's patented water-tube boiler.
+During the 1870s and 1880s, the company, having decided to expand internationally, developed an initial footprint in the British market, centring on cities such as Glasgow, Scotland.
+On 9 April 1891, Babcock & Wilcox chose to establish a separately financed (capitalised at £250,000 initially) British company, called Babcock & Wilcox Ltd. The initial board members of the British company included the renowned Scottish structural engineer Sir William Arrol and Andrew Stewart, of the Lanarkshire-based steel tube makers A & J Stewart & Menzies, subsequently Stewarts & Lloyds.

 Following its establishment, the British company's sphere of operation was defined as 'the world except for North America and Cuba', which was the preserve of the US Babcock & Wilcox venture.
 Starting in 1885, B&W's steam boilers were manufactured in the Singer Manufacturing Company's Kilbowie Works at Clydebank near Glasgow.
 Around this time, the inventor and businessman Isaac Singer was a significant and influential shareholder in the business.

-During 1895, Babcocks & Wilcox Ltd opened a new boilermaking works, based on the 33 acre site of the Porterfield Forge on the opposite side of the River Clyde near Renfrew.
+During 1895, Babcock & Wilcox Ltd opened a new boilermaking works, based on the 33 acre site of the Porterfield Forge on the opposite side of the River Clyde near Renfrew.
 In 1900, the company secured £1.57 million of investment, which was used to finance the expansion of its global presence via numerous overseas subsidiary ventures.
 During 1913, B&W began its involvement with the Rosyth Dockyard after winning a bid to construct a steam generation plant on the site; this presence served as a starting point for the firm's subsequent extensive involvement in the ship repair sector.

 During both the First World War and Second World War, B&W was a major supplier to Britain's defence establishment.
 During the 1940s, the workforce at Renfrew peaked at approximately 10,000.
 In the post-war era, the manufacture and support of defence equipment continued to be a long-running and key business area of the company.

-Throughout the twentieth century, B&W was a major supplier of boilers for power stations.
+Throughout the 20th century, B&W was a major supplier of boilers for power stations.
 During the 1960s, the company became involved in the development of civil nuclear power stations in the United Kingdom.
 B&W also continued to diversify internationally, including into the North American market; by 1979, the company's North American subsidiary was being attributed for generating one-third of total sales (£844 million) and more than half of the business's overall profits.
-That same year, Babcock & Wilcox Ltd was renamed Babcocks International Ltd.
+That same year, Babcock & Wilcox Ltd was renamed Babcock International Ltd.